saarbuckle/neurorehab_case_study/README.md

 # *NeuroRehabilitation Case Study*
 *Analytical case study examining how to scale up high-dose, high-intensity neurorehabilitation*

+This case study examines the potential for high-dose, high-intensity rehabilitation therapies to address the growing burden of stroke.
+We examined 7 different rehabilitation therapies based on their prescribed therapy hours, therapist-to-patient ratio, proportion of therapy done remotely, and clinical outcomes measured by the Fugl-Meyer Upper Extremity (FM-UE) assessment.
+The FM-UE scores were used as the primary outcome measure.
+The analysis also considered the cost estimates for each therapy, including labor costs, equipment costs, and travel costs.

+The probability of therapy success for individual patients was evaluated by simulating hypothetical patients for each therapy based on the reported FM-UE scores and assessing the proportion of patients achieving a clinically significant improvement.
+For each therapy, 100 batches of patients were simulated.
+Results were averaged across simulation batches per each therapy.

 ### Directories
   * `code` - R scripts required for project
     + `analysis_code.R` - main R analysis script